bytefish/bytefish.de/drafts/local_phase_quantization.md

 ## experiment ##

 As always in my articles you can easily run the experiments all by yourself.
-I am also adding the complete script to the end of the page, just in case GitHub ever goes down.

 ### dataset ###

 The question is: How do the existing face recognition algorithms cope with blur?
-I guess it's best to use the [AT&T Dataset](...) for a quick experiment, since all of the [/blog/fisherfaces](existing methods have shown to yield excellent recognition rates on this dataset).
+I guess it's best to use the [AT&T Dataset](...) for a quick experiment, since all of the [existing methods have shown to yield excellent recognition rates on this dataset](/blog/fisherfaces).
 The figures in the experiment are determined by running a 10-fold cross validation 5 times on a shuffled dataset.
 This should give us a good estimate of the classifiers true recognition rate.

 ### reading the image data ###

 ### preprocessing: gaussian blur ###